cncf/landscape-graph/README.md

 ![landscape-all](image-md/2022-04-18-landscape.png)

-With a single well placed click wealth of data can be summoned.
+With a single well placed click a wealth of data can be summoned.

+Here's the "Card" for [Neo4j](https://neo4j.com)

 ![neo4j-card](image-md/neo4j-card.png)